Guide to the Next Generation of Hi-Fi Stereo Systems

 The Zodiac and Zodiac+ from Antelope audio both use clocking and conversion technology developed for recording studios in a home-sized package for the Hi-Fi application.
 The Zodiac can convert up to 192 kHz and pays special attention to its internal clock.
 The Zodiac’s clock has a temperature-controlled housing so it can operate efficiently, as building heat would reduce its efficiency.
 Beyond the temperature control, this clock is also driven by a 64-bit algorithm to aid it in its timing adjustments to reduce jitter (distortion as a result of timing issues).
 The Zodiac+ expands upon these features by offering mute and mono settings, re-clocking on the digital outputs to reduce jitter even further, and also precise trim controls on the analog output controls.

 Antelope isn’t the only professional audio company to transition to the audiophile market.
-Fostex has been making waves of their own with the HP-A8C.
-It’s a 32-bit 192 kHz DAC that features quite a few chocies for input options, including an SDHC card from which to play DSD media directly.
+Fostex has been making waves of its own with the HP-A8C, a 32-bit 192 kHz DAC that features quite a few choices for input options, including an SDHC card from which to play DSD media directly.
 This precision Asahi Kasei DAC’s all-discrete analog circuitry is paired with a temperature-controlled clock for precise conversion.
 Also, this model touts a high-end operational amplifier (op-amp) for the built-in, high-grade headphone amplifier, if you choose not to pair with a speaker amplifier.

-Benchmark, a New York company that builds its products in the USA, touts the DAC1 and DAC2 series of models.
-All but one model in the DAC1 series feature USB, UltraLock Jitter Immune clocking technology, a 0 Ohm reference-grade headphone amplifier, XLR and RCA inputs, and 24-bit 192 kHz conversion technology.
-The DAC2 series excels in all the features of the DAC1, featuring a quad-balanced Sabre32 32-Bit audio-conversion system, native DSD conversion, a built-in HPA2 (a separate Benchmark headphone amplifier product), and UltraLock2 Jitter attenuation.
+Benchmark, a New York company that builds its products in the USA, touts the DAC2 Digital to Analog Converter.
+The unit features USB connectivity, a 0-Ohm reference-grade headphone amplifier, XLR and RCA inputs, and 24-bit 192 kHz conversion via a quad-balanced Sabre32 32-bit chip, native DSD playback, a built-in HPA2 (a separate Benchmark headphone amplifier product), and UltraLock2 Jitter attenuation.

 Network Media Players